-APPRAISAL: If you can't agree with your insurance company about how much it will cost to rebuild your home and/or repair or replace your property, you can use the appraisal process to resolve the differences.
+Appraisal: If you can't agree with your insurance company about how much it will cost to rebuild your home and/or repair or replace your property, you can use the appraisal process to resolve the differences.
 This isn't the same as an appraisal you may have of your home's value.

 The appraisal process begins with two appraisers comparing their estimates.
-The appraisal process only determines costs, not whether your policy covers these costs.
+The appraisal process only determines costs, not if your policy covers these costs.
 It isn't a court proceeding.

 If you use the appraisal process, you'll have to pay some of the costs.
+What you'll have to pay will depend on your state's law.

-You must go through the appraisal process before you can sue your insurance company.
+If your policy has an appraisal clause, you must go through the appraisal process before you can sue your insurance company.